xpgo/obsidian-folder-note-plugin/README.md

 ## How it works

 The mechanism is simple: attaching a note file to a folder, and the folder note file will be hidden by CSS rules.
 But where do you put the folder note?
 There are three methods of creating description note for a folder: **Inside-Folder**, **Outside-Folder** and **Index-File**, please read [Folder Note Methods](https://github.com/xpgo/obsidian-folder-note-plugin/blob/main/doc/folder-note-methods.md) for more information about the Pros and Cons of each method.
 The **default** configuration is the **Inside-Folder** method.
-If you prefer the **Outside-Folder** or **Index-File**  method, please change the settings.
+If you prefer the others, please change the settings.

 When CTRL+Click a folder, the plugin will create a description note with the path dependent on the method you choose.
 When clicking a folder, the plugin will open the attached note for you.
 You can configure the plugin to hide/show the folder note.
 It can also be configured to try to automatically keep the folder and note name in syncing.

-**For updating from version < 0.4.0**, please refer to [Update from old version](https://github.com/xpgo/obsidian-folder-note-plugin/blob/main/doc/update-old-version.md).

 ## Settings